Update 2021 March:

 Update 2019 April:

-Update 2019 April: If you’re interested in exporting the data model from Power BI Desktop or Power BI Service to SQL Server check this out.
+If you want to export the data model from either Power BI Desktop or Power BI Service to CSV or SQL Server check this out.

 Hans Peter Pfister has already explained how to export data from Power BI Desktop to SQL Server using R scripts.
 Although Hans has done a brilliant job, it might be a bit hard to make it work if you don’t have any R experience and you don’t even know how to install and call R libraries.
 That’s so true about myself, I’m NOT an R guy, but, who knows, maybe I will be.